YNakawake/intergen_tradeoff/README.md

-# Supplementary Material for ‘Exploring new technologies for the future generation: Exploration-exploitation trade-off in an intergenerational framework’
+# Supplementary Materials for ‘Exploring new technologies for the future generation: Exploration-exploitation trade-off in an intergenerational framework’
 ## The contents of this repository are as follows

 all R files are in ipynb format (jupyter notebook)